Skip to content

 PetsPyjamas’ Guide to the Dog-Friendly Cotswolds

-Just two hours from London, with honey-coloured villages, rolling hills and brilliant walks – what better place to escape with your canine companion than the pet-friendly Cotswolds.
+Just two hours from London, with honey-coloured villages, rolling hills and brilliant walks – what better place to escape with your canine companion than the dog-friendly Cotswolds.

-The name is said to derive from two very English words – Wolds – meaning gentle hills – and Cots – meaning sheep closures and its history dates back to the Bronze and Iron Age with plenty of Roman roads running through the area.
+The name is said to derive from two very English words – Wolds – meaning gentle hills – and Cots – meaning sheep closures.
+The Cotswolds history dates back to the Bronze and Iron Age, with plenty of Roman roads running through the area.
 From the Middle Ages, the Cotswolds became prosperous from the wool trade and wealthy merchants invested their money in the beautiful churches and houses you can see today.

-One of our favourite pet-friendly destinations – we have rounded up all the very best pet-friendly country house hotels, boutique hotels and cottages where your dog will feel as welcome as you are.
+One of our favourite dog-friendly destinations – we have rounded up all the best dog-friendly properties for you.
+Whether you’re looking for country house hotels, boutique hotels or holiday cottages, dogs will be as welcome as you are!

 Bow-Wow Factor